Diamond T: Military models

 Model 980/981 12-ton 6x4 trucks (G159) were ballast tractors used as tank transporters.
 Designed for the British military they were also used by the US Army.
 Powered by a 895 cuin Hercules DFXE diesel engine developing 185 hp and geared very low, it could pull a trailer of up to 115,000 lb and proved capable of the task of moving the heaviest tanks then in service.
 Early trucks used a standard Diamond T commercial cab (also used by the 4-ton G509 trucks).
 In August 1943 it was replaced with an open military cab.
 A long butterfly hood had vertical louvers along both sides.

 A short ballast body was mounted behind a mid-mounted winch.
 There were closed tool compartments along both sides, two open containers in the front, and a bottom-hinged tailgate.
 The box could hold 18,000 lb of ballast to increase traction on the rear tandem axles.
 When paired with the M9 Rogers trailer, the combination was designated the M19 tank transporter.
 A number of cars were delivered to the USSR under Lend-Lease during WWII.

 Model 968 4-ton 6x6 truck (G509) Prime mover cargo trucks entered production as the standard 4-ton 6x6 chassis in 1941.
 It was produced with both a closed steel commercial-style cab and later an open military cab.
-It was designed to tow a ??? gun and carry its crew and ammunition.
-The chassis was used for different bodies but the majority of 4-tons were Model 968s.
+It was designed to tow the 155 mm howitzer and carry its crew and ammunition.
+The chassis was used for different bodies, but the majority of 4-tons were Model 968s.

 Standard models were powered by the 6 cyl., 529 cuin Hercules RXC engine that developed 106 hp mated to a five speed manual transmission and two speed transfer case.
 The truck weighed 18,450 lb and could tow 25,000 lb.

 Model 967 was a pre-standard prime mover cargo truck (21 were built as wreckers).
 Produced in early 1941, it was fitted with Hercules RXB 501 cuin inline six cylinder engine.
 Distinguishable by one piece brush guard on the front.

 Model 969 Wrecker was the US Army's standard medium wrecker during World War II.
 It was equipped with the Holmes W-45 heavy-duty military wrecker bed with its twin boom and two 5-ton winches at the front of the bed as well as a front-mounted winch.
 A variety of other recovery equipment was carried, along with its own air compressor.
 It weighed 21,350 lb and could tow 25,000 lb.